operatorai/modelstore/README.md

 # modelstore

-`modelstore` is a Python library that allows you to export, save and version machine learning models.
+`modelstore` is a Python library that allows you to version, export, save and download machine learning models.

 The library's `ModelStore` will (a) version your models, (b) store them in a structured way, and (c) collect meta-data about the Python runtime that was used to train them.